The Winter Haven Water Department offers a tool kit full of programs, incentives, and rebates to help you save money and water!

 - During the first 30 days, watering is allowed on any day during the allowable hours.

-- Although the use of reclaimed water is subject to voluntary watering hours, during dry, hot times please help us conserve the reuse water supply by limiting watering days to two days a week and watering at the coolest parts of the day.
+Although the use of reclaimed water is subject to voluntary watering hours, The City of Winter Haven considers this a valuable water resource.
+Please help us conserve the reuse water supply by limiting watering days to two days per week and at the coolest part of the day.

 - These and other water uses should be conducted as efficiently as possible, such as using a shutoff nozzle on each hose to adhere to the general restriction prohibiting wasteful water use.

 Thank you for doing your part to conserve The City of Winter Haven's water supply, and do not hesitate to contact us with your conservation questions.